 - Lung Damage: A complication called vanishing (or shrinking) lung syndrome can develop when the diaphragmatic muscles become very weak and the lungs literally start to shrivel up and move.
 This causes shortness of breath and higher susceptibility to infections.
 It is thought that shrinking lung syndrome affects about one in every 200 people with SLE.
 (12)

 - Kidney Damage: Nephritis is a type of kidney inflammation that develops when the kidneys cannot properly filter toxins and waste from the blood.
 This can cause swelling, high blood pressure, blood or dark colors in the urine, and pain above the kidneys.
-Usually, nephritis is a complication associated only with drug-induced lupus as a result of TNF-inhibiting drugs.
+Usually with lupus nephritis is a complication associated only with drug-induced lupus as a result of TNF-inhibiting drugs.

 - Connective Tissue and Nerve Damage (known as neuropathy): Lupus is capable of causing damage to the spinal cord and brain, which affects nerve signaling and also neurotransmitter production.
 This is one reason that people with lupus develop cognitive impairment, mood changes, and even seizures or stroke.
 Studies have found that people with lupus are also more likely to deal with the effects of anxiety and depression due to a complex combination of biochemical abnormalities that affect different parts of the brain.

-- Increased Risk of Heart Disease: Long-term inflammation caused by lupus can damage the heart, blood vessels and tissue surrounding the heart.
+- Increased Risk of Heart Disease: Long-term inflammation caused by lupus can damage the heart and blood vessels.
+It can also cause pericarditis, an inflammation of tissue surrounding the heart.
 The risk of heart disease for lupus patients seems to be somewhere between 8–16 percent of cases, while it is between 1.4–4.1 percent for the average person without heart disease risk factors.
-(13, 14)
+(13, 14, 15)

 - Cutaneous Lupus Erythematosus: This is a complication of lupus involving the skin-related symptoms often presented with SLE.
 Cutaneous lupus affects at least 50 percent of SLE patients.
 It can occasionally occur without a person first developing another form of lupus, in which case the patient will be subsequently diagnosed with SLE in about 10 percent of cases.
 Cutaneous lupus has four classifications, depending on the way it develops and severity of symptoms: acute, subacute, intermittent and chronic.